obaloluwa28/obaloluwa28/README.md

-# Hi there, I'm Obaloluwa - aka obaloluwa28 👋
+# Hi there, I'm Obaloluwa 👋

 ## I'm a Software Developer and Embedded System Engineer!!